 It’s important to note that in this law, “cannabis” does not include the resin extracted from the plants of the genus Cannabis, or any compound manufacture, salt, derivative, mixture, or preparation of such resin.
 The definition doesn’t include resin and resin-related products because possession of cannabis resin can result in worse charges than the plant form of cannabis.

 All resin forms of cannabis are schedule I (c) drugs (nearly the worst criminal category of drugs possible) in Florida.
 Therefore, possession of Cannabis resins in Florida could result in second-degree felony charges for the accused.

 Fighting for Your Rights

 If you’ve been accused of marijuana possession, our firm can help you fight for your case.
 Hager & Schwartz has decades of experience representing Florida citizens.
 Our drug crime attorneys will pore over your case, giving you an aggressive and efficient representation that fights to get your charges reduced or dismissed.Accused of marijuana possession?
-Call (386) 693-1637 now for a free consultation for your case!
+Call (386) 693-1637 now for an immediate consultation for your case!